ris2002/Forge_Mind/README.md

 Summaries are generated on demand when you click an email (lazy — no cost for emails you never open).
 The result is cached in the store so the LLM is never called twice for the same email.

 Summaries stream token by token via `POST /emails/{id}/summarise/stream` so text appears immediately rather than after a full wait.
-Streaming chunks are shown in real-time as they arrive — the display is driven by the accumulating `summary` field, not a cached preview.
 The store is protected by a `FileLock` and the result is written back with a fresh read after generation — so clicking two emails simultaneously won't corrupt either result.

 Ollama generation is capped at `num_predict: 300` tokens and `num_ctx: 2048` to keep inference fast on small models.